Rodolfo Castro Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.54 team ERA that ranks 14th across all league pitching staffs.
+- The Cardinals have a 4.53 team ERA that ranks 16th across all MLB pitching staffs.

-- Cardinals pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).
+- Cardinals pitchers combine to rank 14th in baseball in home runs allowed (17 total, 1.1 per game).

-- Matz (0-2) gets the starting nod for the Cardinals, his third this season.
+- Mikolas gets the start for the Cardinals, his fourth of the season.
+He is 0-1 with a 10.05 ERA and 15 strikeouts in 14 1/3 innings pitched.

-- In his last time out on Tuesday, the left-hander tossed 5 2/3 innings against the Colorado Rockies, allowing six earned runs while surrendering nine hits.
+- The righty last appeared on Wednesday against the Colorado Rockies, when he threw five innings, allowing six earned runs while giving up 10 hits.

+- The 34-year-old has an ERA of 10.05, with 9.4 strikeouts per nine innings, in three games this season.
+Opponents are hitting .420 against him.

 © 2023 Data Skrive.
 All rights reserved.